You are recommended to take both stages as students applying directly to stage 2 are only accepted in certain circumstances.

 Projects and workshops are designed to develop students existing skills while nurturing individual creative styles.
 Students can expect to work through a diverse range of briefs, broadening the range of work in their portfolios.

 Interview practice for future study and employment will help to shape students agenda.
-Students applying to a BA or MA at Central Saint Martins will have a portfolio review with the relevant BA or MA course director.

 Curriculum / learning and teaching